buttso/testing-weblogic/README.md

 tested using Arquillian on WebLogic 12.1.3.
 The application contains a set of JUnit tests that you should examine.
 The tests will be run as part of the Maven build.
 The tests require a running instance of WebLogic (please see setup instructions).
-The WebLogic Maven plugins used as part of the build also
+The WebLogic Maven plugin used as part of the build also requires a running instance of WebLogic to be present.

 WebLogic 12.1.3 supports Java EE 6 and some key Java EE 7 APIs - WebSocket, JAX-RS 2, JSON-P and JPA 2.1.
 The application uses both